-I am a Professor of Information Technology and Public Policy at the Heinz College at Carnegie Mellon University and an Andrew Carnegie Fellow (inaugural class). the co-director of CMU Center for Behavioral Decision Research (CBDR).
+I am a Professor of Information Technology and Public Policy at the Heinz College at Carnegie Mellon University, the PwC William W. Cooper Professor of Risk and Regulatory Innovation, and an Andrew Carnegie Fellow (inaugural class).
+I am the co-director of CMU Center for Behavioral Decision Research (CBDR).
 I am also a member of the CMU Usable Privacy and Security Laboratory, of CMU CyLab, and of the National Academies' Committee on public response to alerts and warnings using social media and associated privacy considerations.

 Prior to joining CMU Faculty, I researched with the Internet Ecologies group at the Xerox PARC labs in Palo Alto (as intern); with the Human-Centered Computing group at RIACS, NASA Ames Research Center (as visiting student); and at SIMS, UC Berkeley, where I received a Master and a Ph.D. in Information Systems in 2001 and 2003.
 I received a Master in Economics from Trinity College, Dublin, in 1999; and a Master in Econometrics and Mathematical Economics from the London School of Economics also in 1999.